 Aesthetics: This show has a lot going for it in terms of the music, animation, and style.
 For starters, the theme song is relatively simple, but, unexpectedly, I eventually found it playing in my mind.
 Its ending song and background music are also very beautiful, embodying a peaceful, slow, nostalgic sound that I find less of nowadays.

 The animation generally flows well and looks pleasing for a dated show that didn't have the largest budget in the world; my only complaints are that low frame rate movements are rather common, and certain character motions look awkward and/or unrealistic.
-The settings in the show based off of real places are adequately designed as a whole, even though certain buildings can be very detailed.
+The settings in the show based off of real places are adequately designed as a whole, even though certain buildings aren’t very detailed.
 Fictional places, on the other hand, are drawn with great imagination and feel as if they could be tangible places.

 Its greatest aesthetic strength, though, is within the variety and overall style.
 The 00 Cyborgs will take you on their journey from Japan to the deserts of the southwestern US, the savannah plains of Africa, and everywhere in between.
 Due to the sci-fi element of the show, it also has that unique, late Cold War, retro-futurist feel that I really like, shown in everything from the fashion of the characters to the architecture and the technology.

 Conclusion: The '79 series, compared to the '01 series, has stronger, more in-depth characters, more immersive settings, and episodes that each individually have a good mixture of emotions and situations that end in a satisfying manner, leaving you wanting to marathon the episodes ASAP.
 Although the overall plot flow and purpose of the characters felt better in the '01 series, the '79 series is still worth checking out, especially if you can look past its age.
 So, whether you've watched one of the other series or have seen one of the movies, give this one a go and watch the various cyborgs with differing abilities save the day by putting their strengths all together.